jincykp/dailybytes/README.md

 🧠 State Management Explanation
 This app uses the Provider package for state management.
 The ArticleProvider class extends ChangeNotifier and manages article fetching, searching, and favorites.
-Widgets listen to changes using Consumer or context.watch, allowing for reactive UI updates while keeping business logic separate from presentation.
+Widgets listen to updates using Consumer or context.watch, enabling reactive UI updates and separating business logic from UI.

 ⚠️ Known Issues / Limitations
 Comments feature is UI-only (not backed by a live database)